We can use Clomid for male infertility

-Once the urologist has eliminated an anatomic cause for the problem, we can treat these men with clomiphene citrate (Clomid), the same drug that we give women who are not ovulating correctly.
-When given to men, Clomid causes an increase in FSH and LH secretion– leading to an increase in both sperm production and testosterone secretion.
+Once the urologist has eliminated an anatomic cause for the problem, we can treat men with clomiphene citrate (Clomid).
+This is the same drug that we give women who are not ovulating.
+Clomid for male infertility causes an increase in FSH and LH secretion.
+This leads to an increase in both sperm production and testosterone secretion.

 We saw statistically significant increases in FSH, LH, and testosterone levels.
 More importantly, the average sperm concentration rose from 15.2 million/mL to 62.8 million/mL.
 Sperm motility also significantly increased, but there was no significant increase in normal morphology.
 We were most pleased by the fact that, although each of these infertile couples was planning on doing IVF due to significant male factor, 58.3% were actually able to conceive without IVF due to the tremendous increase in sperm quality we achieved with Clomid.